stianste/BERT-NLI/README.md

 # BERT-NLI
 A PyTorch implementation using the BERT network from Google to solve the task of NLI.

+To achieve this, the [PyTorch implementation of BERT](https://github.com/huggingface/pytorch-pretrained-BERT) has been used.
+This repo is not officially maintaned by Google, but the official Tensor Flow repo links to this one as a good PyTorch implementation which achieves the same results as the original implementation.

 ## How to get started
 Install virtualenv and create a virtual environment by running
 ```shell